-Plan on extra driving time in the park, the speed limit is 45 mph or lower.
+Plan on extra driving time in the park, the speed limit is 45 mph or lower and road conditions can vary.
 There may also be construction delays.

 Visit www.nps.gov/yell/planyourvisit/hours.htm, call the recorded NPS Road Report at 307-344-2117, or contact a visitor center for up-to-date travel information.